WordPress Tutorial #11

 I’m calling this one Test Menu.

-Notice there’s a checkbox next to the menu name.
-I suggest leaving it unchecked, at least for now.
+Notice there are several checkboxes at the bottom next to Menu Settings.
+I suggest leaving them unchecked, at least for now.

 #3.
 Add Items to Menu